Azure/Azure-Sentinel/Solutions/CrowdStrike Falcon Endpoint Protection/Playbooks/CrowdStrike_Enrichment_GetDeviceInformation/readme.md

 ## Playbook steps explained

-### When Azure Sentinel incident creation rule is triggered
+### When Microsoft Sentinel incident creation rule is triggered
-Azure Sentinel incident is created.
+Microsoft Sentinel incident is created.
 The playbook receives the incident as the input.

 ### Entities - Get Hosts
 Get the list of risky devices as entities from the Incident